magomimmo/modern-cljs/doc/tutorial-13.md

 ```

 > NOTE 1: Again, to follow the separation of concerns principle, we
-> moved here the *re-password* regular expression from the `login.clj`.
+> moved here the *re-password* regular expression previously defined in
+> the `login.clj` source file.

-> NOTE 2: Valip provides the `email-address?` built-in predicate which
+> NOTE 2: Valip provides the `email-address?` built-in
-> matches the passed email value against an embedded regular
+> predicate which matches the passed email value against an embedded
-> expression.
-This regular expression is based on RFC 2822 and it is
+> regular expression.
+This regular expression is based on RFC 2822 and
-> defined in the `valip.predicates` namespace.
+> it is defined in the `valip.predicates` namespace.
 This is why the
 > `*re-email*` regular expression is not needed anymore.

-> NOTE 3: Valip also provides the built-in `valid-domain-email?` predicate
+> NOTE 3: The original [Valip][3] also provides the built-in
-> which, by running a DNS lookup, verify even the validity of the email
+> `valid-domain-email?` predicate which, by running a DNS lookup, verify
-> domain.
+> even the validity of the email domain.
+This is not a portable
+> predicates and as such it leaves in the `valip.java.predicates`
+> namespace og the [forked by Chas Emerick Valip library][2].

 We know need to update the `login.clj` by calling the just defined
 `user-credential-errors` function.
 Open the `login.clj` file from the